AxiverseCode/Axiverse/Production/README.md

-from the root of the project
+from the Source folder of the project

-docker build -f .\Production\IdentityService\dockerfile .
+docker build -f ..\Production\IdentityService\dockerfile .

 docker-compose up -d            # detaches console docker-compose down